Client success: Goodwin University

 Mark Scheinberg, Founding President, Goodwin University

-Given the risks for both Goodwin and Key, Hardy recommended that Goodwin seek additional support from state and federal government sources.
+Given the risks for both companies, Key recommended that Goodwin seek additional support from state and federal government sources.
 Since state government leaders clearly were concerned about the fate of UB, it seemed the state might be willing to provide support.
-Also helpful, Hardy would be able to shepherd Goodwin through the process of obtaining federal government pandemic relief funds through Key.
+Also helpful, the Key team would be able to shepherd Goodwin through the process of obtaining federal government pandemic relief funds through the bank.

 Throughout, Goodwin had to constantly respond to the demands of the pandemic environment and the ever-fluctuating condition of UB’s finances.
 After months of work, all the pieces came together.